Kazuhira95/BARbots/README.md

 Click on it, then follow the path mentioned above.

-Choose Altergressive, T3RushBot or both files and put inside Skirmish Folder
+Choose Altergressive file and put inside Skirmish Folder

-Note: T3RushBot needs a main attacker (Any BarbAI) for it to survive.

 Goto: